-Geoffrey’s practice encompasses bodily injury, commercial general liability, professional liability, construction disputes, environmental liability, oil and gas, and municipal liability.
-Geoffrey’s commercial general and professional liability work has an emphasis on litigation involving engineering, architectural design, construction, skilled trades, investment and insurance advice.
+Geoffrey’s practice encompasses bodily injury, commercial general liability, professional liability, construction disputes, environmental liability and oil and gas litigation.
+Geoffrey’s commercial general liability and professional liability work has an emphasis on litigation involving engineering, architectural design, construction, skilled trades, investment advice and insurance brokering.

 Geoffrey’s experience includes:

 - acting in hundreds of bodily injury proceedings in Alberta and Ontario, including matters involving complex catastrophic injuries, brain injuries, severe orthopedic injuries and chronic pain.
 Matters dealt with include trampoline park incidents, motor vehicle accidents, trips and falls, slips and falls, diving accidents, medical malpractice, infectious diseases, product liability, municipal liability and accidents in an occupiers’ liability context.

 - successfully obtaining the dismissal of a plaintiff’s application for an advance on damages under the Fair Practices Regulation.
 Geoffrey convinced the court that s.
 5.8 of the Fair Practices Regulation could not operate retrospectively, including because the remedy of an advance on damages is substantive and not procedural.
 Geoffrey also persuaded the court that the plaintiff was not entitled to relief on the merits, as the evidence was insufficient to establish entitlement.

 - defending an engineering firm sued by a major provincial utility in negligence and breach of contract.
 The utility had retained the engineering firm to help identify traffic patterns and engineering construction issues associated with its effort to select a new site for the construction of a new headquarters.
 An engineering report had not identified the existence of an underground fibre optic network cable at the site ultimately selected.
 Scope of contract and causation were in issue.